THE 1936 ABDICATION CRISIS – PART SEVEN – THE LAST STRAW

 In his abdication speech Edward placed unique emphasis on the underlined words, “But you must believe me when I tell you that I have found it impossible to carry the heavy burden of responsibility and to discharge my duties as King as I would wish to do without the help and support of the woman I love.”

-Putting everything together I wonder if, in his service as Prince of Wales through the 20s and 30s as Prince of Wales, Edward had given him a shrewd idea of what he was up against in the conservatism of the Establishment.
+Putting everything together, I wonder if his service as Prince of Wales through the 20s and 30s as Prince of Wales, had given Edwards a rather clear picture of exactly what he would be up against in the conservatism of the Establishment.
 My reading is that Edward gauged that the freedom to do his Kingly duties in an “up-to-date” way as he would wish to do would in all probability be denied him with or without Wallis.
 I wonder if Edward simply did not want the job on those terms and felt defeated-in-advance of the contest.
 In that sense I wonder if, both for the King and for the Establishment, Edward’s proposal to marry Wallis Simpson presented a rather convenient peg on which to hang a whole number of concerns and issues.